Code-Institute-Submissions/millionaire-quiz-game/README.md

 ### User Stories

+- As a player I'd like to play a game that is easy to use and can be played alone or in a group of friends.
+- I'd like tha game to test my general knowledge in engaging and fun way.
+- As a casual player I'd like the game to be played without a lengthy learning process and without unnecessary steps to start.
+- I'd like the game to be challenging and fun to play for longer period of time.

+### Structure

-- The user is presented with welcome screen, where she/he can read the rules of the game, start the game with a button and view the high scores list using the second button.
+- The player is presented with welcome screen, where she/he can read the rules of the game, start the game with a button or view the high scores table using the second button.
 - When starting the game the player has to enter own name, the game won’t start with an empty field.
-- The user gets some extra time before the timer (45 sec.) starts running.
+- The player gets some extra time before the timer (45 sec.) starts running.
 The delay is based on the length of the question (2, 4, 6 seconds).
-- The user is able to re-start the game after failed answer or when the timer runs out.
+- The player is able to re-start the game after failed answer or when the timer runs out.
 Each event is presented with a modal screen.
-- The user can quit game the game at any stage using "Quit Game" button at the bottom of the game screen.
+- The player can quit game the game at any stage using "Quit Game" button at the bottom of the game screen.
+- The game uses a database of 547 unique questions so it can be played for a long time before all they are all memorised.

 ---

 ## Design

 The game uses colorful, cartoon-ish graphics for the user interface.
-The background imitates a live tv show stage.
+The background imitates a live TV show studio.

 ![Game preview][image-1]

 ### Wireframes

 [Welcome Screen](wireframes/welcome-screen.png)

 [Game Screen](wireframes/game-screen.png)